You Can’t Do Everything. Here’s How to Decide What to STOP Doing Now

 Start Stopping Now

-The Stop, Start, Continue method is an effective way to reflect on current practices and open a space to think outside of the box.
-An Instructional Specialist that I was coaching this year was sharing how heavy her load felt and that she never felt “good” at anything because she was spread so thin.
-Not only was she responsible for everything she had been responsible for in the past, but now she was managing virtual learning for her campus and was the family liaison for virtual learning, too.
-She was working around the clock but never felt like she could get anything done.
-She set a goal to complete a Stop, Start, Continue, and found three things that she was able to abandon because they were either ineffective or irrelevant and one new idea that helped her simplify her work.
+The stop-start-continue method is an effective way to reflect on current practices and open a space to think outside the box.
+An instructional specialist that I coached this year was sharing how heavy her load felt and that she never felt “good” at anything because she was spread so thin.
+Not only was she responsible for everything she had been responsible for in the past, but now she was managing virtual learning for her school and was the family liaison for virtual learning, too.

 “Every success story is a tale of constant adaptation, revision, and change.“